chroma-core/chroma/DEVELOP.md

 For debugging it is recommended to install the `CodeLLDB` extension.

-You should be able to run and debug the rust tests by clicking on the 'Run Test' or 'Debug' button above the test method definitions.
+You should be able to run and debug the rust tests by clicking on the 'Run Test' or 'Debug' button found above the test method definitions.

 <img width="262" alt="image" src="https://github.com/user-attachments/assets/a7779e4d-9d64-4511-9271-b790bed7b68b" />